War of 1812: Siege of Fort McHenry

-After taking some munitions from the Washington Munitions depot, the British, boarded their ships and moved on to their major target, the heavily fortified major city of Baltimore.
+After taking some munitions from the Washington Munitions depot, the British boarded their ships and moved on to their major target, the heavily fortified major city of Baltimore.
 Because some of their ships were held up in the Raid on Alexandria, they delayed their movement allowing Baltimore an opportunity to strengthen the fortifications and bring in new federal troops and state militia units.
 The "Battle for Baltimore" began with the British landing on 12 September 1814 at North Point, where they were met by American militia further up the Patapsco Neck peninsula.
 An exchange of fire began, with casualties on both sides.
 The British Army commander Major Gen. Robert Ross was killed by snipers.
 The British paused, then continued to march northwestward to face the stationed Maryland and Baltimore City militia units at Godly Wood.
-The Battle of North Point was fought for several afternoon hours in a musketry and artillery duel.
+The Battle of North Point was fought for several hours in the afternoon in a musketry and artillery duel.
 The British also planned to simultaneously attack Baltimore by water on the following day, although the Royal Navy was unable to reduce Fort McHenry at the entrance to Baltimore Harbor in support of an attack from the northeast by the British Army.

 The British eventually realized that they could not force the passage to attack Baltimore in coordination with the land force.
-A last ditch night feint and barge attack during a heavy rain storm was led by Captain Charles Napier around the fort up the Middle Branch of the river to the west.
+A last-ditch night feint and barge attack during a heavy rainstorm was led by Captain Charles Napier around the fort up the Middle Branch of the river to the west.
 Split and misdirected partly in the storm, it turned back after suffering heavy casualties from the alert gunners of Fort Covington and Battery Babcock.
 The British called off the attack and sailed downriver to pick up their army, which had retreated from the east side of Baltimore.
 All the lights were extinguished in Baltimore the night of the attack, and the fort was bombarded for 25 hours.
 The only light was given off by the exploding shells over Fort McHenry, illuminating the flag that was still flying over the fort.
 The defence of the fort inspired the American lawyer Francis Scott Key to write "Defence of Fort M'Henry", a poem that was later set to music as "The Star-Spangled Banner".